 - Get it done and return to the real work (writing & publishing)

-There is a character, whom we meet in For Education, called x-professor.
+There is a character, whom we meet in How to Fix Education, called x-professor.
 I can imagine all the above sentiments being expressed by him.

 What is the goal of education?
 What is the problem of education?
 And what is the source of my discontent?